duncanjbrown/advanced-custom-sort/README.md

 It's no longer updated, though.
 So this fork exists to add new features such as

-- Multiple lists of sets, as opposed to one monolithic group
+- Groupable lists, so you can categorise them
-- A better interface to work with post ids from a set
+- A simpler API

 and to clean up styling issues that arrived with WP 3.9.